ShankarBirTamang/pharmonico/docs/ref/kafka/verification_guide.md

 1. **Open Kafka UI**: Navigate to http://localhost:8085

-2. **Select Cluster**: The cluster "pharmonico-cluster" should be visible
+2. **Select Cluster**: The cluster "phil-my-meds-cluster" should be visible

 ### View Topics